Welcome to your directory of immigrating to Mexico

 way that you like.
 The contents of this article do not always necessarily

-reflect the views of those who run these bilingual Mexico directories, but
+reflect the views of those who run this Mexico directory, but

 the desire for prosperity in Mexico is shared by all who are involved in

-As a preface, there are probably under 100,000 U.S. born American citizens in Mexico and by some estimates as many as 20 million Mexico-born Mexicans in the USA.
+As a preface, there are probably under 100,000 U.S. born nonhispanic American citizens in Mexico and by some estimates as many as 20 million Mexico-born Mexicans in the USA.
 If the following anti-immigrant restrictions in Mexico are finally reformed so that Mexico's laws became nearly as "friendly" to foreigners as the USA's already are, would Mexico (with its consequently increasing investment and access to new ideas) still need to send so many of its people to sadly serve in menial tasks abroad?
-Everyone involved with maintaining these directories and this article loves and admires the Mexican people, and that is precisely why we have decided to maintain this informative list...
+Everyone involved with maintaining these directories and this article loves and admires the Mexican people (for better or for worse), and that is precisely why we have decided to maintain this informative list...

 *** 1) U.S. citizens in Mexico still cannot own property within 50 kilometers of the coasts or within 100 kilometers of the border withOUT having to go through the mysterious and at times unpredictable bureaucracy involving fideicomisos (trusts).
 To confirm this, see article 2 clause VI of Mexico's Ley de Inversión Extranjera / Foreign Investment Law:

-Mexican laws mentioned on this page are available in other formats, too, but peculiarly no longer in .html or even txt. ones at:
+Mexican laws mentioned on this page are available in other formats, too, at:

 In moving along: